zuriBarnes/project_softwater/README.md

 ## Overview

-I often get content requests from my youth sports clients.
-Most of the requests are adding text or images to existing posts.

 ### Problem

 Can I create an application that uses the folllowing models?
 Can I develop a website to display the data in a dynamic way?
 Can I use this app in my relance business?

-The app will have a simple form for registered users to post data.
-Then instead of sending emails, users can update the data themselves.
+The app will have a simple form for users to subscribe.
+The Django admin will be used for content updates for Content teams, and writers

 ### Models